 Why are Microbiomes Important for Gut Health?

 The gut microbiome is proof that “great things come in small packages.”
+What is a microbiome?
 These microorganisms help improve the absorption of vitamins and minerals in the body.
 They also make byproducts that are essential for digestive health by providing energy to the many gut cells.
-By ensuring good gut function, the microbiome can help boost digestive immunity and prevent infections as well.
+By ensuring good gut function, the healthy microbiome diet can help boost digestive immunity and prevent infections as well.

 When the gut microbiome is disturbed, dysbiosis can take place.
 This is defined in the book “Adult Short Bowel Syndrome" as a disruption in the microbial community, which affects the diversity of the microbiome.
 The result?
 A decrease in the numbers of beneficial gut bacteria.